drts01/notes/stackedit/az.md

 Provided opportunity for customer support staff to expand their role and skill set by teaching them how to do post new products on the website.

-* **Situation**: Shortly after being hired, I was moved to a tiger team, along with another colleague from the same team.
-Shortly after working on the tiger team, I
+* **Situation**: Shortly after being hired, I was moved to a tiger team to aid in the automated buildout of a new private cloud infrastructure.
+Shortly after working on the tiger team, I was promoted and moved where I able to
 * **Task**:
 * **Action**:
 * **Result**: